bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

     git checkout -b feat/linting-test
     ```

-2. Open `src/App.js` and add another variable called `App` just before our functional component of the same name is declared
+2. Open `src/App.js` and add another variable called `App` just before our functional component of the same name is declared:

     ```js
     const App = 12
     function App() { ... }
     ```

-3. Add and commit your changes, then push them to our `feat/linting-test` branch
+3. Add and commit your changes, then push them to the `feat/linting-test` branch:

     ```bash
     git add .